 - If lime is suitable for you (perhaps not for my low histamine readers) then a small squeeze will 'up' the tropical flavours.

 The beauty of a smoothie is how quick and simple they are to make.
-Just two main steps to this recipe:
+Just two main steps for this mango pear smoothie recipe:

 If using fresh mango, chop all the fruit.
 Don't worry about it being all even in size as it's going to be blended anyway!